directembedding/directembedding/README.md

 	   }
 	```

-* The function is reified inside the compile into:
+* The function is reified inside at compile-time into:

 	```scala
 	   Expr[T](Take.apply[Int](QueryIR.apply[Movie], 3))